omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Creating sign-off requests for documents
 *******************************************
 In Omnia 7.7 and later, sign-off requests can be created for controlled documents.
-This can be done when the document is published, on the PUBLISHED tab.
+To send a request for a single document, use the option on the PUBLISHED tab.

 For this to be available, the tenant feature "Sign-off request for controlled documents" must be active and the option "Enable sign-off request" must be selected for the document type.

-If the prerequisits are in place, the menu for a published document contains the option "Create sign-off request":
+If the prerequisits are in place, the menu for a published document contains this option:

 .. image:: create-sign-off-request-document.png